Skip to content

 In Canada, the government administers a social insurance program called the Canada Pension Plan (CPP).
 In certain situations, such as retirement, disability, or death, it offers Canadian workers and their families income replacement benefits.
 Mandatory contributions from employers, employees, and independent contractors support the program.

-A Canada Pension Plan (CPP) contribution is a mandatory payment made by employees, employers, and self-employed individuals in Canada to fund the Canada Pension Plan.
-The Canada Revenue Agency (CRA) has officially announced the updated maximum contributions for the Canada Pension Plan (CPP) for 2025.
+A Canada Pension Plan (CPP) contribution is a required payment.
+Workers, employers, and self-employed people in Canada must make this payment to support the CPP.
+The Canada Revenue Agency (CRA) has announced the updated maximum CPP contributions for 2025.

 • Contribution Rate:

-• The contribution rate for employees and employers is 5.95% each.
+The contribution rate for employees and employers is 5.95% each.

-• Self-employed individuals must pay both portions, totalling 11.9%.
+Self-employed individuals must pay both portions, totalling 11.9%.

 What is Employment Insurance (EI)?